SCADA CER · M1 · The Designation 0

 What happens next

-You build a structured calendar from the article's table of contents.
-Tobias gets a clean week-one report on Friday.
+You build a calendar from the article's table of contents.
+Tobias gets a clean week-one report.
 Site staff have clear lanes.
 The first ten days run on rails.

-Three weeks in you realise the line-item approach is missing the inherited risks, the things your predecessor was working on but did not document.
-You will have to re-scope.
-The calendar you built around the article structure is now a calendar you cannot keep, and the parent company you impressed in week one is going to ask why week four looks different.
+Three weeks in, the line-item approach is missing the inherited risks, the work your predecessor never documented.
+You'll have to re-scope.
+The parent company you impressed in week one will ask why week four looks different.

-Article 12 Paragraph 1 requires that the risk assessment be "all-hazards" and "reflect the entity's specific risk profile."
-A line-item read of the article is technically defensible.
-It is not the read your auditor will respect, and it is not the read the parent company will pay you to do twice.
+Article 12 Paragraph 1 requires an "all-hazards" assessment that "reflects the entity's specific risk profile."
+A line-item read is technically defensible.
+It is not what your auditor will respect, and not what the parent company will pay you to do twice.

 Calibrated by inherited risk, chosen